 Raspberry-flavored Linux in your Pi

-Even the Raspberry Pi computer board has its own operating system based on the Linux kernel.
+Even the Raspberry Pi computer board has its operating system based on the Linux kernel.
 If you’re not familiar with Raspberry Pi, it’s a single, credit card-sized board packing everything you need to create a small computer.
-There is an infinite number of use cases for the little $35 computer, ranging from an educational Minecraft-themed laptop, to a monitoring system for tracking pesky squirrels.
+There is an infinite number of use cases for the little $35 PC, ranging from an educational Minecraft-themed laptop to a monitoring system for tracking pesky squirrels.

-Powering the Raspberry Pi is a spinoff of Debian called Raspbian that’s optimized for the device.
-There are other operating systems for the Raspberry Pi too, such as Ubuntu Mate, RISC OS, and even the Windows 10 Internet of Things Core, but Raspbian is the Raspberry Pi Foundation’s recommended operating system.
+Powering the Raspberry Pi is a spinoff of Debian called Raspbian that’s been optimized for the device.
+There are other operating systems for the Raspberry Pi, too, such as

 Adding to that, the Raspberry Pi Foundation introduced Raspberry Pi Desktop in late 2016.
-It’s based on Debian and the “Pixel” graphical interface originally introduced in the Raspberry Pi’s Raspbian operating system.
-It can be installed on any PC or Mac, and includes educational, programming, and general applications such as Python and Sonic Pi right out of the box.
+This desktop is based on Debian and the Pixel graphical interface first introduced in the Raspberry Pi’s Raspbian operating system.
+It can be installed on any PC or Mac and includes educational, programming, and general applications such as Python and Sonic Pi right out of the box.

 The pros and cons of Linux

 As with any operating system, there are pluses and minuses when using a Linux distribution.
-The big benefit is that Linux-based distributions are more secure because hackers generally target Windows-based PCs.
+The main benefit is that Linux-based distros are more secure because hackers generally target Windows-based PCs.
 They’re also typically not running excessive processes in the background, so the platform feels responsive, and programs experience better performance.

 Linux is the quiet kid of the trio

-Ultimately, Linux is the quiet kid in the room while Microsoft (Windows) and Apple (MacOS) struggle to talk over each other.
-All three present their unique pros and cons, but the quiet kid has an army of solutions whereas the two loud mouths offer single experiences behind walled gardens.
+Ultimately, Linux is the quiet kid in the room, while Windows and MacOS struggle to talk over each other.
+All three present their unique pros and cons, but the quiet kid has an army of solutions, whereas the two loudmouths offer proprietary experiences behind walled gardens.

-Still, as of late, Microsoft has become a bit friendlier with the quiet kid.
-The company made Ubuntu available on the Windows 10 store in July, and incorporated the Bash shell into Windows 10 a year prior to that.
+Still, in recent years, Microsoft has become a bit friendlier with the quiet kid.
+The company made Ubuntu available on the Windows 10 store in 2017 and incorporated the Bash shell into Windows 10 a year before.

-If you’re interested in ditching Windows or MacOS, investigate the vast Linux-based options made available to you.
-Determine your needs and your skill set before taking the plunge because, even if the operating system is easy to use, leaving familiar desktop territory is a difficult process.
+If you’re interested in ditching Windows or MacOS, you should consider the vast Linux-based options available to you.
+Determine your needs and your skill set before taking the plunge because, even if the operating system is easy to use, leaving familiar desktop territory is a complicated process.
 You’ll want to find a solution to make the transition less painful, so you’re up and running on a Linux distribution in no time.